-Contact details for relevant organisations can be found on our website.
+Contact details for relevant organisations can be found on our website at www.equalityhumanrights.com/airtravel.

 The time limit for making a claim to a court is six months, less one day, starting from the date the discrimination happened.
+However, it is important to note that the courts are currently unable to award compensation for discrimination occurring on passenger flights.